-“All those devices, created with the main purpose of improving the quality of life, have in common that they are connected to internet,” Ruiz says.
+“All those devices, created with the main purpose of improving the quality of life, have in common that they are connected to internet,” Ruiz said.
 “So, all of these devices that send and receive data constantly are called Internet of Things.”

-Why are so many devices being connected?
+Why are so many devices connected?